grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

          <td>Date and time in UTC that you want this note to be live.</td>
          <td>
            <p>This should also be the feature release date.
 If the feature is behind a feature toggle and gets rolled out only to a fraction of users the date is when the feature was first available to users opting in.</p>
-           <p>If you’ve opened a review PR, you must merge it before the date you've added here.
+           <p>If you've opened a review PR, you must merge it before the date you've added here.
 If you enter a date that has passed, the website publishes the note on the next build.</p>
          </td>
        </tr>
        <tr>